ExTTT/ExTTT/README.md

 <h1 align="center">
-  Hi there 👋, my name is ExT, I'm from Maine and I'm 18 years old.
+  Hi there, my name is ExT, I'm from Maine and I'm 18 years old.
 </h1>

 ![](lol.gif)